sayande717/practice/README.md

 > $ npm start
 > Go to: http://0.0.0.0:3010
 [./playground] - React.js runs here.
+[./1] - A static webpage listing fun facts about React.
+[./2] - A static webpage listing the reasons to learn React.

 [Shell] -
 1.sh - $var vs var, where to use which.